CoLoDot/PyGame_V2/README.md

-HELP MACGYVER GET OUT OF THE MAZE
+##HELP MACGYVER GET OUT OF THE MAZE (V2)

-This is a 2D game starring Macgyver as the main character.
-As the player, you have to pick three items to win the level !
-Look out !
-If do not pick all items, you can't win !

-For more informations about the game, please read the CR.pdf file

-INSTALL / How to play ?
+#How to play ?

-1 - Open shell/console and use "Git clone" to copy all files, or Download the Zip file

-2 - Open requirements.txt to know libraries to install on your virtual env

-3 - (Optionnal) If you want to play with music, remove the docstrings of those two lines in mggame.py
-            (line 44)  #pygame.mixer.music.load("music/soundbay_Epic_Movie.wav")
-            (line 56)  #pygame.mixer.music.play()

-4 - Once librairies intallation done, go into the directory and type "python3 mggame.py" in your shell to play the game !

-5 - Look at the shell while you play, it will tell you if you lost or won the game !
+> Install a virtual env

+> Install requirements.txt

+> "python main.py"

+> Enjoy !

+#Build with
+> Pygame

+> Random

+> Pygame.math

+#About V2
+> Regarding to the initial version of the game, several functions has been added in order to increase the game play.
+In fact, now, the player can see his score and play again the game.
+Furthermore, a second maze has been created and it is displayed randomly when the game starts.

+#About Graphics
+> All graphics are given by OpenClassrooms in order to create the game.